Networks and a different kind of power

 So that’s my little motto, said in a rather truncated way, that whilst being Of The Network is important, so is being connected to your self.

 I’ve also realised, having re-read this post, that I sound so ridiculously unaware of my privilege.
-I am very privileged, and yet amongst my peers in my work world, I’m one of only a few that didn’t go to Oxbridge or straight into a think tank or City job — associations that afford you all kinds of social capital.
+I am very privileged, and yet amongst my peers in my work world, I’m one of only a few that didn’t go to a private school (I am so proudly state educated) or to Oxbridge or straight into a think tank or City job — associations that afford you all kinds of social capital.
 I also realised that I wrote this post because people often ask me “how did you build your networks?.”
 I never intentionally set out to do this, I think it just naturally happened that I built lots of trusted relationships with people across very different contexts because I was meeting people as another human being, with no pretence of expertise.
 If you want to build trusted networks of relationships, be authentic!

 As Catherine Howe reminded me, networked power differs from hierarchal power because it is about relevance and contribution.